 Does your child have a nut allergy, or does your child’s school require allergy-friendly lunches?
 We get how that can seem stressful.
 That’s why we put together this guide of 25 Nut-Free Lunchbox Ideas.
 They’re delicious, easy to make, and recipes the entire family will love!

 Nut-Free Lunches Shouldn’t Be Stressful

 One of the biggest questions we get each year during back to school is for nut-free lunch ideas.
+School has many challenges for students who deal with life-threatening food allergies.
+Planning and communication are the keys to a safe school experience.
 With peanut and nut allergies on the rise in recent years, many schools have issued a ban on nuts and nut butter in lunchbox and classroom snacks.

 While some ban only peanut butter, I’ve heard from an increasing number of people that anything resembling peanut has also been banned, including sun or soy butter.

 I’ve lived with a nut allergy my whole life.
 Thankfully, that is not something my boys have to deal with.

 I understand the frustrations fellow parents have about not being able to send certain items in their kids’ lunchboxes to school.
 This can be especially frustrating for those kids who will only eat a PB&J. But it’s important to note how severe and life-threatening a nut allergy can be.

 Over two million children with food allergies will attend school this fall.
 Some schools have procedures in place to deal with food allergies.
 Many do not.
 Parents need to advocate for their food-allergic children to keep them safe and included in school activities.
 Advance planning and regular communication with the school are key.

 Every person with food allergies is unique and has special needs.
 Parents should ask themselves the following questions as they prepare to approach school officials: